arbor-sim/arbor/doc/gs_single_cell.rst

     cell.place('center', arbor.iclamp( 10, 2, 0.8))
     cell.place('center', arbor.spike_detector(-10))

+    # Discretization: the default discretization in Arbor is 1 compartment per branch.
+    # Let's be a bit more precise and make that every 2 μm:
+    cell.compartments_length(2)

 Let's unpack that.

 Step **(1)** above shows how the cell is represented using a :class:`arbor.segment_tree` to which a single segment is added.
 Arbor's cell morphologies are constructed from a :ref:`segment tree<morph-segment_tree>` which is a list of segments, which are tapered cones with a *tag*. :meth:`arbor.segment_tree.append` takes 4 arguments, starting with the parent segment.
 The first segment added has no parent however, which is made clear by using :class:`arbor.mnpos`.
 Then two :class:`arbor.mpoint` s are supplied, the proximal and distal endpoints of the segment.
 Finally, an integer value can be supplied to tag the segment for future reference.